anupyadavrpvv/rock-paper-scissors-game/README.md

-##Rock-Paper-Scissor Game
+####Rock-Paper-Scissor Game

-This project is based on Spring boot application
+This project is based on Java Spring boot which is application to play game rock-paper-scissors

 #### Technology used
 - Java 8 : programming language